MatthewReid854/check4updates/docs/How does it work.rst

 - checked - determine how much time has passed between the timestamp of the last check and now.
 If sufficient time has passed (as determined by the "online_check_interval" argument) then another check will be performed.
 Go to (3) else END.
 - remind - determine how much time has passed between the timestamp of the last prompt and now.
 If sufficient time has passed (as determined by the "remind_delay" argument) then another check will be performed (in case a new version was released since the last prompt).
 Go to (3) else END.
 - skip - determine how much time has passed between the timestamp of the last check and now.
 If sufficient time has passed (as determined by the "online_check_interval" argument) then another check will be performed.
 This ensures that check4updates continues to periodically check PyPI for a new version when the user has selected to skip the current version. *check4updates* will use the requests library to search PyPI for the latest version and check whether the latest version from PyPI exceeds the PyPI_version stored in "check4updates.txt".
 If there is an error in getting the PyPI version go to (8) else if a new version (beyond the skipped version) is available then go to (4) else go to (7).
+- neveragain - No further action will be taken as the user has previously decided never to be asked again.
+END
-- ConnectionError - This means *check4updates* has previously tried to seach online in step (3) and has encountered a problem with the connection (likely due to not being connected to the internet).
-In this case the action was recorded as ConnectionError.
+- connectionerror - This means *check4updates* has previously tried to seach online in step (3) and has encountered a problem with the connection (likely due to not being connected to the internet).
+In this case the action was recorded as connectionerror.
 Another check will be performed if sufficient time has passed (as determined by the "check_interval" argument).
 Note that the count is used to increase the value of the "online_check_interval" argument if there have been repeated failed connection attempts.
 This is intended to reduce the number of attempts to check PyPI when failure seems likely.
 END

 7. As the user has selected to skip the current PyPI version, update the timestamp so that the next time (6) is run it will only check online if sufficient time has passed.
 END

-8. If there is an error in getting the PyPI version then "check4updates.txt" will have ConnectionError recorded in the action, the current timestamp, 0.0.0 as the PyPI version, and 1 added to the current count.
+8. If there is an error in getting the PyPI version then "check4updates.txt" will have connectionerror recorded in the action, the current timestamp, 0.0.0 as the PyPI version, and 1 added to the current count.
 END

 The flowchart below shows the above description in an abbreviated form.